kodooraKILLER/knight_internship/README.md

  For more details about the model, implementation and further works, please go through "knight internship-google docs" word file uploaded here.

-Marching towards a brighter tomorrow! kodooraKILLER
+*Marching towards a brighter tomorrow!*